SENPAI-Molecular-Dynamics/SENPAI/README.md

-# Ammonium
+# SENPAI - Simplified Evolutive N-body Processing and Analytics for Integration

-Ammonium is a molecular dynamics (MD) simulation software.
+SENPAI is a molecular dynamics (MD) simulation software aimed at simulating organic systems.
 It handles electrostatic, Van der Waals, and covalent interactions.
-I'm not trying to change the world here, I'm just having a good time writing software.

 ## Compilation